 A study of representative and significant works (from one or more French speaking countries) from literature and cinema originally produced in French in their socio-cultural context.
 This course does not count towards the degree requirements for an extended minor, major or honours in French.
 With permission of the Department of English, may count towards the requirements of an English major or honours.
 Prerequisite: Knowledge of French is not required; two courses in literature.

 An interdisciplinary study of literary texts in translation and/or art forms across cultures and periods.
+Students may repeat this course for further credit under a different topic.
 Prerequisite: 45 units.
-Students with credit for HUM 381 or 382 under this topic may not take this course for further credit.
+Students with credit for HS 309 or WL 309 under this topic, or HS 303 under the title "Reflection on the Greek Civil War" may not take this course for further credit.
 Breadth-Humanities.

 Dionysia Eirini Kotsovili